Richard B. Spencer: Gender roles

 During the 2016 United States presidential election, Spencer tweeted that women should not be allowed to make foreign policy.
 He also stated in an interview with The Washington Post that his vision of America as a white ethnostate includes women returning to traditional roles as childbearers and homemakers.
 In October 2017, when asked his opinion on American women having the right to vote, he said: "I don't necessarily think that that's a great thing" after stating that he was "not terribly excited" about voting in general.
+In his 2024 endorsement of Kamala Harris, he said, "Women on average are as smart as men, if not smarter than men on average … I have total confidence in Harris and her administration as competent administrators.
+That's never really been an issue."

 Spencer opposes same-sex marriage, which he has described as "unnatural" and a "non-issue", commenting that "very few gay men will find the idea of monogamy to their liking".

 Despite his opposition to same-sex marriage, Spencer barred people with anti-gay views from the National Policy Institute's annual conference in 2015.

 Health care

 Spencer supports legal access to abortion, in part because he believes it would reduce the number of black and Hispanic people, which he says would be a "great boon" to white people.
 Spencer also supports a national single-payer health care system because he believes it would benefit white people.